stan-davies/graphics-experiment/README.md

 + Work out if segment splitting is causing a crash.
 + Check out the little bugs that crop up from view detection when walls are at funny angles.
-+ Make viewer emit light, so vertex distance is mapped onto brightness.
-Also split the floor and ceiling each into six triangles so as to give a sense of light on them.
++ Light-emitting viewer looks kind of trash.

 - Possible extensions:
 º Dithering on walls.